A Game-Changing Summer

 Our Summer Programs

-Our Elementary•Middle School program offers intensive academic skill development paired with fun and confidence-boosting afternoon activities.
-It is designed for students going into grades 1–7 with a diagnosed language-based learning disability (LBLD), such as dyslexia, average to above-average intelligence, and a healthy emotional well being.
+Landmark's Elementary•Middle School Summer Program will minimize learning loss and regression and prepare your child for a successful and productive school year.
+Our program offers intensive academic skill development and is designed for students going into grades 1–7 with a diagnosed language-based learning disability (LBLD), such as dyslexia, average to above-average intelligence, and a healthy emotional well being.

 With Skills+ in just two weeks middle and high school students can take their skills to the next level.
 Executive function challenges are common among students.
 Our short and effective seminars will help students refine their study and executive function skills, explore and adopt new strategies, develop strong study habits, and boost academic achievement in a small, low-pressure setting.